cl-library-docs/common-lisp-libraries/docs/index.md

 Documentation efforts have been made at:

-- [Quickdocs](http://quickdocs.org/): I didn't like the theme.
+- [Quickdocs](http://quickdocs.org/): While it was up, I didn't particularly like the layout.
 I want the API at a glance!
-Honestly, this can improve!
+This can improve!
 But don't look at me.
 I'm also not very at ease with full automation without human intervention.
+As of December 2020, this is down though.

 - [Quickref](http://quickref.common-lisp.net/): Frankly, this is just too much.
 As a user, all I want to know is "What can this library do?
 And, how do I do it?
 (What functions, macros or anything is available?)"
 Therefore, for a user, the only good place I found was the Packages section here.
 It is, after all, a Reference Manual.
 Another excuse is, again, that I do want human intervention in documentation.